-Traveling with a baby is always a hot topic in PEPS meetings, and there are lots of things you can do to make the trip go smoother.
-We asked parents to share their top tips on the PEPS Facebook Page and we received so many great ideas, we had to put it all in once place so new parents can benefit from your experience!
-We’ve updated it too with ideas shared at PEPS Groups in 2016.
+Traveling with a baby is often a highly anticipated topic in PEPS meetings, and there are many things parents can do to make the trip go smoother.
+We hear so many great ideas, we had to put it all in once place so new parents can benefit from your experience!
 Thanks everyone for your ideas, and let us know in the comments what worked for you on your next trip!

 - Practice “being in a plane” at home to see how you can soothe and care for baby.

 - If you take formula, security will open it to check, so if you have the kind that doesn’t have a cap, you will want to bring a bottle or way to store the opened formula.

 - More info on liquids and baby foods from TSA

 - If you have a soft carrier, you can wear your infant right through the security checkpoint.
 And, many airports have a medical screening or a family line you can go through if you’re carrying breastmilk or pre-mixed formula.
 Sometimes, the line is faster than the regular security line!